 Describe how the information is transmitted.
 For example, is the information transmitted electronically, by paper, or by some other means?
 Is the information shared in bulk, on a case-by-case basis, or does the sharing partner have direct access to the information?
 This question is related to privacy controls AP-2, Purpose Specification, AR-3, Privacy Requirements for Contractors and Service Providers, AR-8, Accounting of Disclosures, TR-1, Privacy Notice, and UL-1, Internal Use.

-List the Program Office or IT System information is shared/received with List the purpose of the information being shared /received with the specified program office or IT system List the specific PII/PHI data elements that are shared/received with the Program Office or IT system Describe the method of transmittal Cerner Millenium Increase efficient handling of patient requests, and provide tools accessible 24x7 for refills, status, renewal requests, and medication education.
-If appropriate to VA mission AEP-C collects patient name, SSN, phone number, Date of Birth, email address, prescription numbers and refill information Electronically pulled from Cerner Millennium through HL7 interface to AEP-C. DoD Healthcare Management System Modernization Source of data used by AEP-C to provide information regarding Prescription information, phone numbers, email address, HL7 over TCP/IP
+List the Program Office or IT System information is shared/received with List the purpose of the information being shared /received with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted) with the Program Office or IT system Describe the method of transmittal Cerner Millennium Pharmacy Refills and Patient Communications Name Social Security Number Date of Birth Medications Personal Phone Number(s) Personal Email Address Electronically pulled from Cerner Millennium through HL7 interface to the AudioCARE System.
+Department of Defense Healthcare Management System Modernization Electronic Health Rec Pharmacy Refill Requests Medications Personal Phone Number(s) Personal Email Address HL7 over TCP/IP to the AudioCARE System